healthysustainablecities/global-indicators/process/readme.md

 # Creating spatial urban indicators using the Global Healthy and Sustainable Cities Indicators Collaboration spatial urban indicators framework

-The Global Healthy and Sustainable Cities Indicators Collaboration (GHSCIC) spatial urban indicators framework is designed to be run from a command line prompt, and once the software environment has been retrieved and running with the project configured, analysis for a particular city is undertaken in three steps:
+The Global Healthy and Sustainable Cities Indicators Collaboration (GHSCIC) spatial urban indicators framework is designed to be run from a command line prompt, and once the software environment has been retrieved and running, analysis for a particular city proceeds in three steps:

-1. Study region set up
+1. Configuration
-2. Neighbourhood analysis
+2. Region analysis
-3. Aggregation
-4. Generate reports
+3. Generate reports

 As a result of running the process, a geopackage of spatial features for a specified and configured urban region is generated, including indicators for point locations, a small area grid (eg 100m), and overall city estimates.
 In addition CSV files containing indicators for small area grid cells and the overall city are also generated, omitting geometry.
 Optionally, PDF 'scorecard' reports summarising policy and spatial indicator results may be generated for dissemination.